-(a) Should the exploitation regulations address "intangible" underwater cultural heritage?
+1. Should the exploitation regulations address "intangible" underwater cultural heritage?

-(b) If the exploitation regulations are to address "intangible" underwater cultural heritage, should the concept be defined in the exploitation regulations and, if so, what would be an appropriate definition?
+2. If the exploitation regulations are to address "intangible" underwater cultural heritage, then should the concept be defined in the exploitation regulations, and if so, what would be an appropriate definition?

-(c) Assuming that the exploitation regulations address "intangible" underwater cultural heritage, what would such regulatory language look like?
+3. Assuming that the exploitation regulations address "intangible" underwater cultural heritage, what would such regulatory language look like?

 45. On the first guiding question, on whether the exploitation regulations should address "intangible" underwater cultural heritage, most delegations responded either in the affirmative or with openness to the possibility of the exploitation regulations addressing "intangible" underwater cultural heritage.
-A number of delegations pointed to: support in existing international law and related instruments and processes for addressing the notion of "intangible" underwater cultural heritage, including the United Nations Educational, Scientific and Cultural Organization (UNESCO) Convention on Underwater Cultural Heritage of 2001 and its Convention for the Safeguarding of Intangible Cultural Heritage of 2003; the references to the traditional knowledge of Indigenous Peoples and local communities in the recently adopted Agreement under the United Nations Convention on the Law of the Sea on the Conservation and Sustainable Use of Marine Biological Diversity of Areas beyond National Jurisdiction; as well as references in the United Nations Declaration on the Rights of Indigenous Peoples.
-Delegations also noted that cultural heritage is associated in various forms with the marine environment, including that of the Area, and that there are existing domestic regulatory practices that acknowledge and accommodate this, including environmental impact assessments that incorporate sociocultural dimensions.
+A number of delegations pointed to support in existing international law and related instruments and processes for addressing the notion of "intangible" underwater cultural heritage, including the 2001 and 2003 UNESCO Conventions on underwater cultural heritage and intangible cultural heritage, respectively; the references to traditional knowledge of Indigenous Peoples and local communities in the recently adopted BBNJ Agreement; as well as references in the United Nations Declaration on the Rights of Indigenous Peoples.
+Delegations also noted that cultural heritage is associated in various forms with the marine environment, including that of the Area, and that there are existing domestic regulatory practices that acknowledge and accommodate this, including environmental impact assessments that incorporate socio-cultural dimensions.

-46. It was stressed, however, that there might be a need to consider a more fundamental threshold question of whether the terminology of "underwater cultural heritage" is suitable for the exploitation regulations, given that article 149 of the United Nations Convention on the Law of the Sea refers to "objects of an archaeological and historical nature" rather than "underwater cultural heritage".
-It was also stressed that it might be premature to discuss a differentiation between "tangible" and "intangible" underwater cultural heritage before addressing this fundamental threshold question.
+46. It was also stressed, however, that there might be a need to consider a more fundamental threshold question of whether the terminology of "underwater cultural heritage" is a suitable one for the exploitation regulations, given that article 149 of UNCLOS refers to "objects of an archaeological and historical nature" rather than "underwater cultural heritage".
+It was further stressed that it might be premature to discuss a differentiation between "tangible" and "intangible" underwater cultural heritage before addressing this fundamental threshold question.

-47. Another view was expressed that even if the exploitation regulations were to use the language in article 149 of the Convention, that language would still have to be interpreted and implemented broadly, and likely in line with the concept of "underwater cultural heritage" as reflected in the UNESCO Convention of 2001.
+47. Another view was expressed that even if the exploitation regulations were to use the language in article 149 of UNCLOS, that language would still have to be interpreted and implemented broadly, and likely in line with the concept of "underwater cultural heritage" as reflected in the 2001 UNESCO Convention.

-48. On the second guiding question, on whether the concept of "intangible" underwater cultural heritage should be defined in the exploitation regulations and, if so, how, delegations that expressed openness to such a definition considered, among other matters, the UNESCO Conventions of 2001 and 2003, in particular their definitions of "underwater cultural heritage" and "intangible cultural heritage".
-A number of delegations looked favourably in particular to the definition of "intangible cultural heritage" in the Convention of 2003 for a possible model for the exploitation regulations, noting that the Convention has been widely ratified.
-However, it was also noted that the Convention applies only to intangible cultural heritage in the territories of its States parties and might therefore not be a wholly suitable fit as a model for defining and regulating "intangible" underwater cultural heritage in the exploitation regulations.
+48. On the second guiding question, on whether the concept of "intangible" underwater cultural heritage should be defined in the exploitation regulations, and if so, how, delegations that expressed openness to such a definition considered, among other matters, the 2001 and 2003 UNESCO Conventions on underwater cultural heritage and intangible cultural heritageparticularly their definitions for "underwater cultural heritage" and "intangible cultural heritage."
+A number of delegations looked favorably in particular to the definition of "intangible cultural heritage" in the 2003 UNESCO Convention for a possible model for the exploitation regulations, noting that the 2003 UNESCO Convention has been widely ratified.
+However, it was also noted that the 2003 UNESCO Convention applies only to intangible cultural heritage in the territories of its State Parties and might therefore not be a wholly suitable fit as a model for defining and regulating "intangible" underwater cultural heritage in the exploitation regulations.

-49. Aside from the references to the UNESCO Conventions, delegations generally noted that intangible "underwater cultural heritage" typically reflects certain close cultural connections to the marine environment, in particular as expressed, practiced and passed down through generations by Indigenous Peoples and local communities in the form of traditional knowledge, origin legends, navigational techniques, oral traditions and expressions, social and religious practices and rituals, and performing arts.
+49. Aside from the references to the UNESCO Conventions, delegations generally noted that intangible "underwater cultural heritage" typically reflects certain close cultural connections to the marine environment, particularly as expressed, practiced, and passed down through generations by Indigenous Peoples and local communities in the form of traditional knowledge, origin legends, navigational techniques, oral traditions and expressions, social and religious practices and rituals, and performing arts.